-Nigeria’s communications regulator issued a document that says more about Africa’s digital future than most of the continent’s broadband strategies combined.
-The Nigerian Communications Commission granted Amazon LEO (formerly Project Kuiper) a seven-year licence to operate a constellation of over 3,000 low-orbit satellites over the country.
-Starlink is already live in Nigeria.
-A second major LEO operator is now cleared to follow.
-Two competing global satellite networks, licensed in Africa’s largest market, preparing to serve its 240 million people.
-That is no small thing.
+Nigeria’s communications regulator has issued a document that says more about Africa’s digital future than most of the continent’s broadband strategies combined.
+The Nigerian Communications Commission granted Amazon LEO (formerly Project Kuiper) a seven-year licence, effective from 28 February, to operate a constellation of over 3,000 low-earth-orbit (LEO) satellites over the country.
+Elon Musk’s Starlink is already live in Nigeria, so a second major LEO operator is now cleared to follow.
+Two competing global satellite networks, licensed in Africa’s largest market, preparing to serve its 240m people; that is no small thing.

 But here is what the press release did not say: a 25-year-old technical rule, written before smartphones existed and debated in rooms most African policymakers have never entered, could still determine how much of that investment actually reaches households in Nigeria and across the continent.